zstoebs/Daily-Coding-Problem/October 2019/README.md

 - 10/8/2019: Given a list of points, a central point, and an integer k, find the nearest k points from the central point.

+- 10/10/2019: You are given n numbers as well as n probabilities that sum up to 1.
+Write a function to generate one of the numbers with its corresponding probability.

+- 10/11/2019: Find an efficient algorithm to find the smallest distance (measured in number of words) between any two given words in a string.